Some things are best kept out of your neighbors’ view. What you wear, or don’t wear, during a late-night hot tub soak ranks pretty high on that list.

 Multi-Functional Backyard Hot Tub Privacy Ideas That Do More Than Block Views

-Privacy screens with integrated lighting solve the nighttime visibility issue that catches many people off guard.
-Frosted glass provides excellent daytime privacy but becomes completely transparent at night when interior lighting is on.
+- Privacy screens with integrated lighting.
+Frosted glass provides great daytime privacy but becomes transparent at night when interior lighting is on.
+Screens with exterior-facing lights eliminate this fishbowl effect.
+Some systems adjust automatically based on ambient light levels.

 Some newer systems incorporate sensors that automatically close panels based on ambient light levels or time of day.
 These motorized solutions eliminate the need to remember to manually adjust privacy throughout the day.